Can you just write an executive summary?

 - the overall impact.

-Chris Pearce says the summary needs to accurately reflect the tone and conclusions in the plan or strategy, which is not always the case in summaries he has read.
+Chris Pearce says the summary needs to accurately reflect the tone and conclusions in the plan or strategy.
 This is why it’s important to write the executive summary after writing the full document, rather than beforehand, once you fully understand what the full document is saying.
-It’s also why writing an executive summary is more difficult than most people think.

 Given that it is a challenging but essential piece of content to write well, it’s easy to find yourself dancing around the task rather than getting underway.
 That’s why I developed a nine-step process to help me overcome this resistance.